data61/anonlink-entity-service/README.md

     docker-compose -f tools/docker-compose.yml rm
     rm -fr ./tools/dbdata

-During development you can run just the database container with the following:
+During development you can run the redis and database containers with docker-compose, and directly run the celery and flask applications.